Season 3, Episode 4

 Susan Rylance:

 It is and it doesn't even end there.
 In terms of getting hired.
-It's the 30, 60, 90 day plan.
-And that's the other thing that we help companies do is put together a 90 or 30 60 90 day plan - not onboarding, not your Hey, do you have your laptop and your computer, but what what do you need to do and accomplish in that 30 60 90 day plan to set you up for success for the next year plus, and it is amazing how many companies are just moving so fast?
-They don't even think about that for if they do put a plan together.
+It's the 30, 60, 90-day plan.
+And that's the other thing that we help companies do is put together a 90 or 30 60 90-day plan - not onboarding, not your Hey, do you have your laptop and your computer, but what do you need to do and accomplish in that 30 60 90 day plan to set you up for success for the next year plus, and it is amazing how many companies are just moving so fast?
+They don't even think about that if they do put a plan together.
 They forget about it after 30 days.
 So the nice thing that we were allowed to do is we get that plan.
-We collaborate with the company, and the new talent, and we hold them help hold themselves accountable to that 30 60 90 day plan.
+We collaborate with the company, and the new talent and we hold them help hold themselves accountable to that 30-60 90-day plan.

 Michael Kithcart:

 I like that a lot.
-The other thing that I think is really interesting about Fahren, and kind of models this fractional CMOS, CROs CTOs.
-And so maybe it's this trend that that I'm seeing, but Fahren helps place interim leadership in a fast growing companies that can fill gaps.
-So just tell us a little bit about what being a fractional leader actually means.
+The other thing that I think is interesting about Fahren, is that the kind models this fractional CMOS, CROs CTOs.
+And so maybe it's this trend that I'm seeing, but Fahren helps place interim leadership in a fast-growing company that can fill gaps.
+So just tell us a little bit about what being a fractional leader means.
 And what are some of the benefits of having an interim person come in?

 Susan Rylance: